Skip to content

 Researchers have found that those with cellular magnesium depletion have a higher risk of developing lactic acidosis.
 “Magnesium deficiency is a common finding in patients admitted to the ICU and is associated with lactic acidosis.
 Our findings support the biologic role of magnesium in metabolism and raise the possibility that hypomagnesemia is a correctable risk factor for lactic acidosis in critical illness.”
 9

-Low magnesium triggers inflammation and insulin resistance
+Low magnesium triggers stress, inflammation and insulin resistance

 The 2019 Kostov study regarding chronic systemic inflammation concluded that magnesium deficiency triggers both systemic inflammation and insulin resistance, but conversely, insulin resistance also deprives the cell of the valuable magnesium it needs for respiration: